KhronosGroup/OpenCL-Docs/extensions/README.md

 Rationale:
 > Many OpenCL specifications use AsciiDoc markup.
 Using AsciiDoc markup for
 > extensions reduces the work required to integrate an extension into the main
-> specfication, produces well-formatted output, and simplifies the process of
+> specification, produces well-formatted output, and simplifies the process of
 > authoring well-formatted output.
 Also, AsciiDoc is readable as plain text,
 > and is easily diff-able with standard tools such as `git`.